hguoTTT/Interactive-Lab-Hub/Lab 5/README.md

 Following exploration and reflection from Part 1, finish building your interactive system, and demonstrate it in use with a video.

 **\*\*\*Include a short video demonstrating the finished result.\*\*\***

+One realization that happened when I asked my roomate to test out this interaction is that if the dumpling doesn't take up the whole screen (for example when we only have a single dumpling), the model will have a hard time differentiating between the dumpling and non-dumpling (since a large portion of the screen is just the background).

+One way that I've thought about to circumvent this in the final version of the model is to, when presenting the dumpling, try and present in a way that the background is blocked, or test in an environment where the background is totally different.
+In the final video, I've turned the webcam to a different direction than we training the images, and used a box as dumpling for the background when testing with the dumplings.

 Final Video:
 https://drive.google.com/file/d/1A4O0go-geE4bn_-yid1RxgzChTdixfUi/view?usp=sharing